 And stress-caused bubbles and blisters may erupt on hands or face.
 Sigh…

-Even the family dog is infected…worrying about the full pack with portends extended separation.
+Even the family dog is infected…worrying about the full pack which portends extended separation.

 DON’T WORRY!
 Pre-hike Jitters are absolutely NORMAL!
 There is only one sure-fired cure.
 Get out there and start the adventure.
 It’s miraculous how stepping into the woods with pack on back turns jitters into excitement.
 Let the adventures begin!